wso2/product-microgateway/integration/test-integration/readme.md

 6. Once done, uncomment the previously commented `ApimStartupShutdownExecutor` test class, stop the running apim instance, and run all the tests with `mvn clean install`.

-## How to Test with a new CC instance (standalone or withapim mode)
+## Standalone Mode and Withapim Mode - How to Test with a new CC Instance
 NOTE: Only if an instance with a completely new config is extremely necessary
 1. Add the new config toml to `src/test/resources/configs` and rename it to resemble the requirement
 2. Create a `setup` class